hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/HEADERS_EXERCISES.md

 Let's pretend that the module5.ml server also hosts the `http://hackupstate.com` and `http://careersincode.org` sites.

 Make a `GET` request `https://hackupstate.com`, as you normally would.
-Ensure that you get back what's expected (a bunch of HTML that looks vaugely like the careers in code site).
+Ensure that you get back what's expected (a bunch of HTML that looks vaugely like the hack upstate site).

 Now, because the module5.ml server is hosted on the same server that the hackupstate.com / careersincode.org server is hosted, alter the `Host` header so that the web server will return the html contents of `hackupstate.com`.